OSIPI/osipi.github.io/pages/pages-root-folder/links.md

 **Stakeholders**
 ---
-OSIPI is an initiative of the [ISMRM perfusion study group](https://www.ismrm.org/study-groups/perfusion-mr/) and endorsed by the parent society [ISMRM](https://www.ismrm.org/).
+OSIPI is an initiative of the [ISMRM perfusion study group](https://www.ismrm.org/study-groups/perfusion-mr/) and sponsored by the parent society [ISMRM](https://www.ismrm.org/).

 **Website**
 ---